8 BEST Bird Feeders to Attract Cardinals (2025)

 Positives:

 • Cardinals were feeding on this feeder within the first HOUR of hanging it up.
-Watch the video below to see Northern Cardinals feeding on the Absolute II!
+Watch the video below from my backyard to see Northern Cardinals feeding on the Absolute II!

-• Very sturdy – the body is made of steel, and it should last a long time.
+• Very sturdy – the body is made of steel and should last a long time.
 There is also no chance that squirrels or raccoons will be able to chew through it. *I have owned my Absolute II for almost five years, and it’s still going strong.*

-• My Absolute II is hanging freely, but it can also be mounted to a pole.
-However, make sure to use a heavy-duty one because the feeder is heavy when full of seed!
+• My Absolute II is hanging freely but can also be mounted to a pole.
+However, use a heavy-duty one because the feeder is heavy when full of seed!

-• Super easy to refill.
+• It’s super easy to refill.
 The top lid unlatches easily to open.

 • The seed is well protected from the rain.
 I have had no problems with mold or seed clumping due to moisture or dampness.